AnharHussainMiah/grind/README.md

 ## No Windows Support.

-Techinally `grind` could be made to support Windows _(swithing out bash for poweshell, and minor changes in classpaths)_, but I don't have the energy to make that happen!
+Techinally `grind` could be made to support Windows _(switching out bash for poweshell, and minor changes in classpaths)_, but I don't have the energy to make that happen!
 It's open source and I would massively welcome all contributions for any feature(s) that you would really like to see.

 ## Design Philosophy